 - There are more than 270 festivals and events organized throughout the year to support and promote local arts and music talents.

-Why Settle in Calgary?
+Why Immigrate to Calgary?

 There’s never a dull moment in the ethnically diverse and friendly city of Alberta.
 The open spaces, fresh air, wide pathways and lovely parks overlooking rivers and mountains make it a beautiful place to live in.
 Besides the pleasant and favorable geography, Calgary also allows young and budding artists and entrepreneurs to build a new live, turn their dreams to realities and explore their creativity.

+When moving to Calgary, you may expect to get some help in getting around and settling.
 Several organizations are there to support new immigrants and make them feel at home.
 Agencies like Immigration Alberta (or the French version – Bonjour Alberta), Calgary Catholic Immigration Society and Directions for Immigrants – Bow Valley College, provide employment and education support as well as settlement services to new immigrants.
 Skill Assessment services allow workers to expand their careers and take new chances in the city.
 With a multicultural and welcoming environment as well as ample chances of economic growth, it doesn’t take long to feel at home and build a new life in Calgary.

 Immigration to Calgary, Alberta